PhilAppleby/GoDb/README.md

 - github.com/brentp/irelate/intercases golang library for tabix index access

 ## Index Web-Page
-Front page displayed by the prototype web-application
+Front page displayed by the prototype web-application (golang version)

 ![](images/godb_webapp.jpg)

 ## Data Store Architecture
 High-level architecture diagram of the data store and software, showing application level, godb library and third-party library layers.

 ![](images/godb_architecture.png)

 ## Combining genotype records
-Genotype records are combined in both Python and Golang code, with sample overlaps resolved according to the indicated genotype resolution rules.If there were no sample overlaps this would be a matter of concatenating the genotype arrays and writing the combined record.
+Genotype records are combined in both Python and Golang code, with sample overlaps resolved according to the indicated genotype resolution rules.
+If there were no sample overlaps this would be a matter of concatenating the genotype arrays and writing the combined record.
 Sample overlaps mean that the genotype for every sample must be checked across the record sets.
 This is explained further below and summarised in the figure.

 ![](images/combining_geno_data.png)

 The figure shows in-memory arrays built prior to writing the output.
 Data for each of the input arrays is copied to expanded intermediate arrays, in the same order as the combined array, before comparison is done, followed by a final copy step to the output array.

 ## Performance